Authorizations¶

 If an application does not ship a correct authorizations configuration only the

-user can run it.
+root user can run it.
 Admins and delegated groups typically cannot see it in

 the UI menu, or hit against errors and weird behaviors.